abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

     - index `5` --> There are no elements to the right of index `5`, so we put `-1`.

 - Explanation:
-  - Instead of using nested loops `O(n^2)`, we can loop through the array in reverse order and keep track of the maximum element we've seen so far.
+  - The brute force approach is to iterate over the array and for each element, find the maximum element to its right and replace it with that element. -> `O(n^2)`
     ![replace elements](./img/replace-elements-1.png)
+  - Instead, we can loop through the array in reverse order and keep track of the maximum element we've seen so far.
     ![replace elements](./img/replace-elements-2.png)
 - Time complexity: `O(n)`
+- Space complexity: `O(1)` because we are modifying the array in-place

 ```py
 def replaceElements(arr):